| Title: | Likelihood-Free Parameter Estimation using Neural Networks |

 boolean indicating whether to use the GPU if it is available |

-) entries, computes an augmented data set (U, W) where W encodes the missingness pattern as an indicator vector and U is the original data Z with missing entries replaced by a fixed constant c
+For data Z with missing (NA) entries, computes an augmented data set (U, W) where W encodes the missingness pattern as an indicator vector and U is the original data Z with missing entries replaced by a fixed constant c.

 Z |